clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    figure 10: :guilabel:`Instance Dashboard`

-To connect to your running instance, click the :guilabel:`Connect` button located at the top of your dashboard.
-This will bring up the pop-up dialog box shown in figure 11 describing how to connect to your running instance.
+#.
+To connect to your running instance, click the :guilabel:`Connect` button
+   located at the top of your dashboard.
+This brings up the pop-up dialog box shown in figure 11 describing how to connect to your running instance.

 .. figure:: figures/aws-web-11.png
    :scale: 50 %